This post may contain affiliate links. Please see my disclosure policy.

 Gradually add dry ingredients, beating just until combined.
 Expect a thick cookie dough (scrape down the bowl as needed with a spatula).

-Use a medium cookie scoop to scoop 1 1/2-inch balls of dough and place two inches apart on baking sheets.
+Scoop 1 1/2-inch balls of dough and place two inches apart on baking sheets.
 Bake cookies for 12 to 13 minutes, rotating pans halfway through.
-Cool cookies for 5 minutes on baking sheets, then transfer to wire racks to cool completely.
+Cool them for 5 minutes on baking sheets, then transfer to wire racks to cool completely.

 Icing for Oatmeal Cookies